apache/beam/sdks/python/apache_beam/testing/analyzers/README.md

 ## Config file structure

-The config file defines the structure to run change point analysis on a given test.
-To add a test to the config file, please follow the below structure.
+The yaml defines the structure to run change point analysis on a given test.
+To add a test config to the yaml file, please follow the below structure.

-**NOTE**: The Change point analysis only supports reading the metric data from Big Query for now.
+**NOTE**: The Change point analysis only supports reading the metric data from `BigQuery` only.

 ```
-# the test_1 must be a unique id.
+test_1: # a unique id for each test config.
-test_1:
-  test_description: Pytorch image classification on 50k images of size 224 x 224 with resnet 152
-  test_target: apache_beam.testing.benchmarks.inference.pytorch_image_classification_benchmarks
   metrics_dataset: beam_run_inference
   metrics_table: torch_inference_imagenet_results_resnet152
   project: apache-beam-testing